 Short term goals examples

-- Learn techniques to control my emotions – fall 2018
+- Learn techniques to control my emotions, high-level.

-These were the short-term goals I set for 2018.
+These were some of the short-term goals I set in the past.
 For me, getting stressed out was something I had to get a handle on.
-It was causing me to be short with my family, and not getting quality time with them.
+It was causing me to be short with my family (especially my young children), and not getting quality time with them.
 Professionally, I’ve accomplished a lot like achieving my CISSP, learning and writing about SQL injection and hacking a few boxes on popular sites like Hack the Box (Bashed User and Root),

 short term goals examples

 Some other examples of short-term goals could be learning a programming language, or attaining a certification.
 When I achieved my CISSP I had a plan going in (you can read about my CISSP plan part 1 part 2).
 I started diving into the material a few months out and increased the exposure as I got closer to my exam date.
 Learning to script in PowerShell and Python is a great goal because of how useful they are in the field.
 There are plenty of great books to help learn a language, I am currently using Powershell in a M

 When creating goals for your year, I like to use the SMART acronym.
 It has been around in many forms since 1981 created by a man named George T. Doran.
 He wrote a paper in the November 1981 issue of Management Review called “There’s